 (E) Drugs which fall into one of the following categories may be prior authorized by and reimbursed through the bureau's pharmacy benefits manager:

-(1) Compounded sterile parenteral drug products.
+(1) Compounded sterile parenteral and non-parenteral drug products.

 (a) "Parenteral" drugs are injectable medications.
 They may include those intended for use by the intrathecal, intravenous, intramuscular, or subcutaneous routes of administration.

-(b) All compounded sterile parenteral drug products must be prepared and dispensed by a licensed and enrolled pharmacy provider that is able to demonstrate compliance with the standards contained in chapter 797 of the United States pharmacopeia (USP) in effect on the billed date of service.
+(b) All compounded sterile drug products must be prepared and dispensed by a licensed and enrolled pharmacy provider that is able to demonstrate compliance with the standards contained in chapter 797 of the United States pharmacopeia (USP) in effect on the billed date of service.

 (2) Drug efficacy study implementation (DESI) drugs or drugs that may have been determined to be identical, similar, or related;